-The MOG, or Network chair and SDMC principal investigator (PI) on behalf of the MOG, reviews the submitted materials.
+The MOG, or Network chair and SDMC PI on behalf of the MOG, reviews the submitted materials.
 If specimens are requested, the LC PI may also review.
 The Network chair reviews for alignment with IMPAACT Network priorities and the SDMC PI reviews for resource needs, e.g., time estimate for preparation of data and/or specimen requests.
 If substantial resources are requested, support for the SDMC will be required in the grant application.
 If approved, the Operations Center will finalize the letter of support for the grant applicant.
 If not approved, the Operations Center will inform the investigator(s).

-8 HUMAN SUBJECTS CONSIDERATIONS 8-1
+8 HUMAN I SUBJECTS CONSIDERATIONS 8-1

 8.1 Applicable US Federal Regulations and Guidelines

 8.2 Training Requirements: Good Clinical Practice and Human Subjects Protection

 8.3 IRB/EC Review and Approval

 8.4 Other Regulatory Entities

-8.5 Informed I Consent and Assent
+8.5 Informe d Consent and Assent 8-6

-8.5.1 Deliver all Required Information in a Manner that is Understandable to the Consenter
+8.5.1 Deliver all Required Information in a Manner that is Understandable to the Consenter 8-8

-8.5.2 Assure that Informed Consent is Obtained in a Setting Free of Coercion and Undue Influence
+8.5.2 Assure that Informed Consent is Obtained in a Setting Free of Coercion and Undue Influence 8-8

-8.5.3 Confirm that the Consenter Comprehends the Information
+8.5.3 Confirm that the Consenter Comprehends the Information 8-9

-8.5.4 Document the Process
+8.5.4 Document the Process 8-9

-8.5.5 Reconsenting
+8.5.5 Reconsenting 8-10

-8.5.6 Storage of Informed Consent Forms
+8.5.6 Storage of Informed Consent Forms 8-10

-8.6 Populations
+8.6 Special Populations 8-10

-8.6.1 Additional Considerations for Illiterate Consenters 8-10
+8.6.1 Additional Considerations for Consenting Persons who are Illiterate 8-10

-8.6.2 Additional Considerations for Research Involving Pregnant Women, Fetuses, and Underage
+8.6.2 Additional Considerations for Research Involving Pregnant People, Fetuses, and Underage

-Participants
+Participants 8-13

-8.6.3 Additional Considerations for Prisoners
+8.6.3 Additional Considerations for Prisoners 8-14

-8.7 ntiality
+8.7 Confide ntiality 8-14

-8.8 Int Costs for Study Participation
+8.8 Participa ant Costs for Study Participation 8-14

-8.9 Int Reimbursement for Study Participation
+8.9 Participant Reimbursement for Study Participation8- 8-15

-8.10 o HIV-Related Care
+8.10 Access to HIV-Related Care 8-15

-HIV Counseling and Testing
+8.10.1 HIV Counseling and Testing 8-15

-Care for Participants Living with HIV
+8.10.2 Care for Participants Living with HIV 8-15

-8.11 Local Re eporting Requirements 8-14
+8.11 Local R eporting Requirements 8-15